thdim/cheat-sheets/Docker.md

 __notes__
 `version` _the docker compose version https://docs.docker.com/compose/compose-file/compose-versioning/_
 `services` _or else "containers", childs need to be 2 spaces inside_
-`config` _--rm and -d as added by default when using Docker compose_
+`config` _--rm and -d as added by default when using Docker compose_ `network` _you can do it but by default Docker compose will create a network in Docker Compose_
 `build` _the relative path to find the Dockerfile and build the container_

 __run & stop__